In search of a better phone at a mid-range price? You are at the right place.

 Coolpad Cool Play 6 (Rs.
 30,000)

 Coolpad Cool Play 6 is the rival for the best phone at this price range.
-My friend has this phone as his favourite because of a more powerful processor and the dual camera.
+My friend has this phone as his favorite because of a more powerful processor and the dual camera.
 Coolpad Cool Play 6 is a great smartphone.
 While I won’t test it against the higher end flagships, the phone does wonders at the price.

 It has a Qualcomm Snapdragon 653 processor that boasts better performance over the Redmi Note 4 and other competitors.
 As tested in our review, the benchmarks and gaming tests make it a beast of a phone.
 If you ignore minor issues, the phone with its 6GB RAM handles daily multitasking and performance well.
 Unfortunately, the phone comes with a 64GB internal storage without the option of adding an SD card.
 This limits the phone in some areas.